 1. The short story contest has two divisions: “General” and “Specialty.”
-A story may be entered in either division but not in both.
-This contest provides a total award this year of $1,550 for the winners and any outside judges.
+A student may enter both divisions, but may not submit the same story in both.
+This contest provides a total award this year of $1,750 for the winners and any outside judges.
 Judges will generally divide award money among eight winners (four in each division), or among more or fewer than eight depending on the number and quality of the stories submitted in each division.
 If the quality of submissions is low, the judges may withhold some or all of the awards.

 2. Stories entered in this contest are to be marked (either “General” or “Specialty”) according to the division the author selects.

 3. Stories entered in the “Specialty” division are to be further designated according to their particular type: science fiction, fantasy, western, mystery, etc. Stories submitted in the “Specialty” division are limited in subject matter and method of treatment–but only to the degree that such limitation is conventional for the type of story being written (a time machine, for example, would be acceptable in a science fiction story but not in a western).
 If the story is intended to be a blend of two or more types, the author should label it accordingly (science fiction/mystery, western/fantasy, etc.).
 Nonfiction is not considered a genre suitable for the Short Story-Specialty contest.
 Stories in the “Specialty” division will also be judged according to their literary merit, but special consideration will be given to depth and breadth of imagination and to the author’s awareness of whatever conventions exist for that type of story.

 4. Stories submitted in the “General” division may treat any theme and be of any type within, broadly, the form of the short story.
 The judges will select the winning stories primarily on the basis of literary merit.
 Regardless of the division selected, the stories should conform to standards of taste appropriate for an L.D.S. community.